SkyCryptWebsite/SkyCrypt/CONTRIBUTING.md

 | JavaScript › Validate: Enable | unchecked                 |
 | Files: Eol                    | \n                        |

-you can also apply all these settings by creating a file called `settings.json` inside `.vscode` and copying the following into it:
+You can also apply all these settings by creating a file called `settings.json` inside `.vscode` and copying the following into it:

 ```json
 {